stefanazzz/Geophys3.4/Seismic/README.md

 Requirements:
 ------------
 - python3 environment with **pygimli**, pandas, ipywidgets (in addition to several python installed by default, numpy, matplotlib, etc)
+- see README in root folder for complete environment instructions
 - main code files and companion files:
     - Picking_3.4.ipynb
     - Seismic_inversion_3.4.ipynb